Houses with earthquake damage where one is leaning to the left and sunk in.

 Do you need earthquake insurance if you don't live on the coast?

-You can't count on traditional homeowners insurance to reimburse damages after a tremor.
+You can't assume traditional homeowners insurance will reimburse damages after a tremor.

-Many people think that earthquakes are only likely to occur in California.
-But according to the U.S. Geological Survey (USGS), every state has had an earthquake, but Florida and North Dakota have the fewest.
-With most of the United States having the potential for earthquakes, it's important to understand how your homeowners insurance and earthquake insurance work together.
+Many people might think that earthquakes are only likely to occur in California.
+But according to the U.S. Geological Survey (USGS), about 75% of the U.S. could be exposed to earthquakes.
+With most of the United States potentially exposed for earthquakes, it's important to understand how your homeowners insurance and earthquake insurance work together.

-Most standard homeowners, condo owners or renters insurance policies don't cover earthquake damage to property and personal belongings.
-Federal and state financial assistance after an earthquake will probably not cover all your replacement costs.
-Even if your neighborhood is declared a disaster area, the Federal Emergency Management Agency (FEMA) may only offer limited assistance through grants, and only to those who qualify.
+Federal and state financial assistance is often available to help families recover from earthquakes, but it typically doesn’t cover all the replacement costs.
+Even if your neighborhood is declared a disaster area, the Federal Emergency Management Agency (FEMA) may only offer limited assistance through grants and only to those who qualify.

-In most states, insurers offer earthquake insurance as a separate option to their standard homeowners policy for an additional premium.
-Premiums vary from state to state, depending on statistical and risk-assessment factors.
-Rates are lower in states with lower seismic activity.
-If you live in California, you can use CEA's premium calculator to determine rates in your area.
+Most insurance companies offer earthquake insurance as an endorsement to a homeowners, condo unitowners or renters policy or as a separate, stand-alone earthquake policy.
+Depending on statistical and risk-assessment factors, the additional premium will vary by state with rates typically being lower in states with less seismic activity.
+If you live in California, you can use the California Earthquake Authority’s premium calculator to help determine rates in your area.

 What should I look for in an earthquake insurance policy?